-There is nothing quite like a French market for fresh regional produce and Mazamet has three markets each week, the largest of which are on Tuesday & Saturday mornings between 7am and Noon.
+There is nothing quite like a French market for fresh regional produce and Mazamet has three markets each week, the largest of which are on Tuesday and Saturday mornings between 7am and Noon.
 The Sunday market, for essentials, starts at 9am.

 La Villa offers guests a best of both worlds location; a quiet residential area, yet just a 5 mins walk to the town centre of Mazamet where you will find a good variety of shops & boutiques, cafes & restaurants, our office of tourism and parks.